-In Monrovia, Liberia, Melford Herndon attended the Day's Hope mission school where he learned to read and write.
+In Monrovia, Liberia, Melford Herndon attended the Day's Hope mission school, where he learned to read and write.
 He became a missionary among the Bassa people.
 During the American Civil War, his salary for his missionary work was discontinued.
 Melford returned to the U.S. and was able to secure assistance for the mission in Liberia.
 He also brought two of his sons to Liberia.
 While in the U.S., he was ordained a minister at the First African Baptist Church in Philadelphia.
 Herndon also collected $2,000 to build a school and meeting house for the Bassa people.
-He returned to Liberia in 1865 and continued his work without a salary.
+He returned to Liberia in 1865, continuing his work without a salary.

 In 1869, Melford Herndon left his brother in charge of the school in Liberia and again returned to the U.S. for additional fund-raising and to locate his other four children.
 In 1873, Melford was back in Herndonville, Liberia.
 He would again return to the U.S., bringing with him 10 Africans who would become students at Lincoln University in Pennsylvania.
 When he returned to Liberia, he brought along his sister, Mrs. Julia Lewis, from Kentucky.
 They sailed on the ship Liberia, which was sponsored by the Pennsylvania Colonization Society.

 For more see G. Coates, "Melford D. Herndon: Freed Slave and Missionary to Liberia," Jailhouse Journal, vol. 18, issue 2 (4/2009), p.
 22. [The Simpson County Historical Society is housed in the old jail, thus the name of its journal.]